DanielOaks/BA-4chan-thread-archiver/README.rst

 > **Note:** This script is now fixed for Windows and Python 3.x.
 PyQt GUI coming soon.

 1. Install `ActivePython <http://www.activestate.com/activepython/downloads>`_,  Either version 2.x and 3.x will work.
-  * Make sure to enable the PyPM option, [or else `pip` will not be installed!](http://stackoverflow.com/questions/4750806/how-to-install-pip-on-windows/4750846#4750846)
+Make sure to enable the PyPM option, 1or else pip will not be installed! <http://stackoverflow.com/questions/4750806/how-to-install-pip-on-windows/4750846#4750846>`_
 2. After installation, go to the Start Menu and under the **ActiveState ActivePython** programs folder, click **Python Package Manager (PyPM)**.
 3. A command prompt will appear.
 Type in the command below and press enter: